campbells9/campbells9.github.io/src/docs/interviewprep/recursionbacktracking/fibonaccinumbers.md

 and 1 and build the sequence up to $n$.

 As a bonus, $f$ is a [constant-recursive sequence](https://en.wikipedia.org/wiki/Constant-recursive_sequence), and it turns out that there is a [closed-form formula for the Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number#Relation_to_the_golden_ratio).
-If you believe in magic:
+If you can convince yourself that it's correct:

 $f(n) = \lfloor(\frac{1 + \sqrt{5}}{2})^n * \frac{1}{\sqrt{5}} + \frac{1}{2}\rfloor$